TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Arriving

-17th or 18th of May, probably via train as there doesn't seem to be a Eurolines service between Sofia and Bucharest.
+18th of May, probably via train as there doesn't seem to be a Eurolines service between Sofia and Bucharest.
 Train appears to take a bit under 10 hours and cost around GBP10.

 ## Visiting